CSMENG211/secondvoice/README.md

 The browser smoke test always submits a fixed two-sum-style prompt and attaches `/Users/flora/interview/static.jpg`.
-On macOS it opens the automation Chrome profile first, then runs the ChatGPT browser automation:
+On macOS it opens the automation Chrome profile when the CDP browser is not already running, then runs the ChatGPT browser automation:

 ```sh
 python scripts/test_chatgpt_submit.py